hconrad/weightloss/README.md

 - 👤 **User Authentication** - Secure login with bcrypt password hashing
 - 📝 **Weight Logging** - Track weight with dates and notes

+## How It Works

+### Authentication System

+The app uses a secure authentication system with the following features:

+- **Email Whitelist**: Only pre-approved emails can create accounts (configured in `src/lib/config/whitelist.ts`)
+- **Password Security**: Passwords are hashed using bcrypt with 10 salt rounds
+- **Session Management**: HTTP-only cookies for secure session handling (7-day expiration)
+- **Protected Routes**: Automatic redirection to login page for unauthenticated users

+### Leaderboard & Competition

+The app calculates a competitive leaderboard based on BMI improvement:

+1. **BMI Calculation**: Uses the formula `(weight in lbs / (height in inches)²) × 703`
+2. **Improvement Score**: Calculated as `(First BMI - Latest BMI) + Consistency Bonus`
+3. **Consistency Bonus**: Up to 2 points based on number of entries (0.1 points per entry)
+4. **Qualification**: Users need at least 2 weight entries to appear on the leaderboard
+5. **Rankings**: Top 5 users displayed with trophies for top 3 (Gold, Silver, Bronze)

+The leaderboard shows:
+- User's first and latest BMI
+- BMI improvement (positive numbers = weight loss)
+- Number of weight entries
+- Overall improvement score with ranking

+### Retro Arcade Styling

+The app features a retro 8-bit arcade aesthetic:

+- **Press Start 2P font** for authentic arcade feel
+- **Neon color palette**: Cyan, magenta, green, yellow, and orange
+- **CRT scanline effects** for authentic retro display
+- **Pixel borders** and glowing text effects
+- **Pulsing animations** and blink effects for important elements
+- **Dark theme** optimized for readability

 ## Tech Stack

 - **SvelteKit** - Web framework